mustafa-ersoy/Quote_Time/README.md

 Features:
 - Users can register and log in via their user name and password
 - The web app shows quote cards which contains quote, image, previous average rating, rating buttons, years
-- Users can rate the quote, see the average of previous ratings
+- Users can rate the quote and see the average of previous ratings
 - Users can suggest new quotes and give feedback
 - User will not see a quote again if he/she rated it before
 - There is light and dark mode